arhohuttunen/arhohuttunen.com/content/post/junit-5-parameterized-tests/index.md

 ## Do you have a lot of data?

 The `@CsvSource` annotation allows you to use a list of comma-separated string values.
-Using the annotation makes it possible to provide multiple parameters to the test method in quite a compact way:
+Using the annotation makes it possible to provide multiple parameters to the test method in quite a compact way.

 ```java
 @ParameterizedTest